 Conjugation is a form of horizontal gene transfer (HGT) given that it involves the transfer of genetic material between bacteria (and even between bacteria and other organisms).

 As compared to asexual reproduction through binary fission etc, conjugation allows for genetic material to not only be transferred between members of the same species but also between different genera and even organisms.
-Here, one of the biggest advantages of this process is that it facilitates evolutionary adaptation of the organism to different environments and habitats.
+One of the biggest advantages of this process is that it facilitates evolutionary adaptation of the organism to different environments and habitats.

 Through genetic transfer, bacteria are able to gain new characteristics that allow them to adapt and thus survive in environments they may not have survived in before.
 A good example of this includes bacteria becoming resistant to antibiotics which allow them to continue thriving.
+See: How do antibiotics kill bacteria?

 Conjugation has made it possible for scientists to study evolutionary mechanism facilitated by conjugation processes.
 In the process, they have also been able to study how bacterial species (and other microbes) develop antibiotic properties which have in turn made it possible to develop effective treatments.